neonchickens/A-Game-About-a-Ball/README.md

 # A Game About a Ball
-This project is a Android game developed for the PA High School Compter Fair.
+This project is a Android game developed for the PA High School Computer Fair.
 It is aimed for all kids grades K-12, but is aimed to focus on improving predictions and spacial reasoning skills.

 TODO:
 Level Design